numfocus/gsoc/2016/proposals/pravendra-singh.md

 The following proposal talks down an application which can "*Represent the survey responses in a comprehensible manner, assisting the workshop organizers (hosts) to plan the event according to the feedback from attendees*".

-The application will be a relieve from the current cumbersome method we use for data aggregation.
+The application will be a relieve from the current method we use for data aggregation, which is difficult because of the hurdles imposed by SurveyMonkey's user interface.
+It needs to filter through multiple options to reach to the responses for a particular survey.

 It has an additional benefit here, as we (Software Carpentry) believe in openness, the resultant application can be open sourced for the great good of others who want to utilize the SurveyMonkey survey responses in an interactive fashion.